luckybuwai/Lychee-Cube-3D-Printer/README.md

 # Lychee-Cube
-A DIY mini Core-XY 3D printer \
+`Lychee Cube` is a DIY mini 3D printer \
 ![Image of Lychee Cube](https://github.com/luckybuwai/Lychee-Cube-3D-Printer/blob/a63fc1c3456dba731e85a1feb0eee21498e18d54/Image/cover%20image.jpg)

 ## Introduction
-Lychee Cube is an open source project designed out of personal interest. \
+`Lychee Cube` is an open source project designed out of personal interest. \
 The project is named ‘Lychee’, a fruit of southern China.

 The Lychee Cube project provides a DIY Kit for a compact 3D printer that maximizes printing space utilization.
 The frame size of this machine is L310 mm x W310 mm x H340mm.
 The building size is X200 mm x Y200 mm x Z150mm.